 After its runs on the Liskeard - Looe line 9466 worked light engine from Plymouth transferring off the main line to the South Devon Railway.
 The locomotive ran to the SDR's Buckfastleigh Works where it will be fitted with a new set of pannier tanks and a new smoke box door.
 A repaint into British Railways black is due for the first time in preservation.
 A further visit to the South Devon Railway in July 2012 was required after a minor incident at the Mid Norfolk Railway, requiring some repairs.

-Full details of the locomotive's visits over the last few years to various locations, its upcoming visits, and the details of its most recent overhaul, may normally be found on its own website, www.9466.co.uk, though this site has not been updated since 2009.
+Full details of the locomotive's visits over the last few years to various locations, its upcoming visits, and the details of its most recent overhaul, may normally be found on its own facebook site.

 Like increasingly more and more preserved steam locomotives No. 9466 has now been in preservation, with the one owner, for over twice the length of time it was owned by British Rail.
-The locomotive is still certified for mainline use.
-In May 2011 No. 9466 was repainted in British Railways Black livery for the first time in preservation, appearing in this livery in public first at the Buckinghamshire Railway Centre.
+The locomotive was certified for mainline use during this period of operation.
+In May 2011 No. 9466 was repainted in British Railways Black livery for the first time in preservation; appearing in this livery in public first at the Buckinghamshire Railway Centre.

 |Builder :-||RSH||Date Built :-||1952||Origin :-||BR(WR)|